marp-team/marp-core/themes/README.md

 <!-- theme: uncover -->
 ```

-### :warning: Restrictions

-_[Auto-scaling for code block](https://github.com/marp-team/marp-core#auto-scaling-features) is disabled_ because uncover theme uses the elastic style that has not compatible with it.

 ### Custom color (CSS variables)

 Color scheme for Uncover theme has defined by CSS variables.
 You also can use the custom color scheme by inline style.